Transcendental equation

-A transcendental equation need not be an equation between elementary functions, although most published examples are.
+A transcendental equation may involve also non-elementary functions, although most published examples do not.

 In some cases, a transcendental equation can be solved by transforming it into an equivalent algebraic equation.

 Some such transformations are sketched below; computer algebra systems may provide more elaborated transformations.
 (Note: For example, according to the Wolfram Mathematica tutorial page on equation solving, both $2^x = x$ and $e^x + x + 1 = 0$ can be solved by symbolic expressions, while $x = \cos x$ can only be solved approximatively.)

 In general, however, only approximate solutions can be found.

 Transformation into an algebraic equation

 Ad hoc methods exist for some classes of transcendental equations in one variable to transform them into algebraic equations which then might be solved.

 Exponential equations

 If the unknown, say x, occurs only in exponents: